The Bell Witch and Blair Witch: 2 Terrifying American Tales

 There are some legends in the United States that will go down in history as frightening and inexplicable.
 The legend of the Bell Witch is one of those legends.
 The legend of the Blair Witch might also be included, but for other reasons.
 Come with us on a hair-raising journey to Tennessee and Maryland, and we will investigate the terror and identify the truth.
-Hold onto your head!
+Hold onto your heads!

 The Terrifying Legend of the Bell Witch